insidelabs/contentful-tools/packages/generator/README.md

     "idField": "id",

     // (optional)
-    // Only generates types and methods for the content types listed in the "contentTypeNameMap" "whitelist": true,
+    // Only generates types and methods for the content types listed in the "contentTypeNameMap".
+Also generates a
+    // whitelist to pass to the ContentfulStore constructor.
+It is your responsibility to ensure all necessary linked
+    // content types are included in your whitelist.
+    "whitelist": true,

     // (optional)